 In the past, when a merchant called in with a request for a change or new feature, we would immediately move resources around to tackle the smaller change.
 We’ve found that reallocating development resources like this can be disruptive to our development sprints and slows down our progress.
 It also means that new features might not receive all of the care and attention needed to test the change and confirm it delivers the value that was intended before it is rolled out to our merchants.

-Switching to Agile development means that we will be doing monthly organized releases.
-We recognize that for many of our merchants this is not how you’re used to seeing changes implemented at Helcim but making this change will allow us to consistently deliver a better product for you.
+Switching to Agile development means that we will be doing organized releases.
+Making this change will allow us to consistently deliver a better product for you.

 The grouped releases of new features will include:

 - Fixes to features that are not working as intended, these will continue to be addressed and actioned as they are submitted